StevenBentley/strimzi-lab/taxi-example/doc/README.md

     http://my-connect-cluster-connect-api:8083/connector-plugins
 ```

 KafkaConnect is exposed as a RESTful resource, and so to create a new Connector we can `POST` the following.
 This creates a new `TaxiSourceConnector`, pointing to the FTP server, and providing the path to the file, exporting it to our new KafkaTopic `taxi-source-topic`.
-For this to work correctly, the following configuartion needs to be set correctly
+For this to work correctly, the following configuration needs to be set correctly

 `connect.ftp.address` should be set to the IP address of the FTP server.